graphopedia-xyz/graphopedia/cartogram/index.md

 ---

-A cartogram is a type of map that substitutes land area with time, population or any other variable, thus distorting the geometry of the map.
+is a type of map that substitutes land area with time, population or any other variable, thus distorting the geometry of the map.

 <!--more-->